santiLatina/study/README.md

 # About

-Course about build a discord-like application with Python Django
+Course about build a discord-like application with Python Django by Dennis Ivy

 ### Content: